Anthony-Giacinto/orbits/README.md

 * [How to Use](#how-to-use)

 ## General Info
+* The recommended browser to use is Microsoft Edge.

 * On first use, must:
     1. Copy the .../files/images folder and place it in the VPython package folder .../Lib/site-packages/vpython/vpython_data/ .
     2. Copy everything else from .../files/ and place them in .../Lib/site-packages/vpython/vpython_libraries/ to replace the default files.